skullpsg/Create_or_delete_Azurewebjobs/README.md

 3.Build  samplewebjob project in debug mode/release mode.

-4. Go to samplewebjob project(~bin\debug) if you builded your project in debug mode.
+4.Go to samplewebjob project(~bin\debug) if you builded your project in debug mode.

    step 1 : Except folders, copy remaining files and create a folder named  "Web_host" in your desktop.